|

 Cavalry Commander of the Army of the Potomac, Maj.
 General Alfred Pleasonton, USA (1824-1897)

+A graduate of West Point in 1844, Pleasonton served in the Mexican War and on frontier duty.
 In August 1861 he was a Captain in the 2nd US Cavalry.
 He was promoted Major for the Peninsula campaign, and in July 1862 was appointed Brig.
 Gen. of Volunteers.
 He commanded 2nd Bde./Cavalry Divn. of Army of the Potomac, commanded the Cavalry Corps at South Mountain, Antietam, Fredericksburg, and commanded 1st Divn./Cavalry Corps at Chancellorsville.
 In June 1863 he was promoted Maj.
 Gen. of Volunteers and commanded the Cavalry Corps at Brandy Station and in the Gettysburg campaign.
 While in command of the District of St Louis he suppressed Scott Price's raid and ended all resistance west of the Mississippi.
 He resigned in 1868.

 Brevet Brigadier General George A. Custer, USA (1836-1876)